Jason Sudeikis Is The Internet’s Biggest Villain After His Scene With Baby Yoda In The Mandalorian Finale

 all of twitter be like #TheMandalorian pic.twitter.com/z0Ihui12KX— mando’s free childcare w/mando spoilers (@mandoscabinmaid) December 27, 2019

 Sudeikis has not publicly commented on the matter.
-Luckily, however, the Baby is fine and extremely not dead — in fact, he will be the inevitable star of The Mandalorian’s second season.
+Luckily, the Baby is fine and extremely not dead — in fact, he will be the inevitable star of The Mandalorian’s second season.
 Before Sudeikis or Pally’s characters could do any more damage, the droid IG-11 (played by Waititi) swooped in and took the Stormtroopers out.
 Thanks to his protocol to nurse and protect, IG-11 safely reunited the Baby with the Mandalorian (Pedro Pascal).

-As for Sudeikis and Pally — that was some top-notch comic relief, but audiences will certainly agree that the Stormtroopers got what was coming to them.
+As for Sudeikis and Pally, that was some top-notch comic relief but audiences will certainly agree that the Stormtroopers got what was coming to them.

 Advertisement